-- [1] The letter "L" denotes "long position" (as defined under Part XV of the SF0) of the relevant person/entity in such Shares. - (2) The percentage is calculated based on the total number of Shares in issue as at 31 December 2019. - (3) CMB Wing Lung (Trustee) Limited (as trustee of the Chen's Family Trust) holds the entire issued share capital of XL Holding, through Antopex Limited (as nominee for CMB Wing Lung (Trustee) Limited) and Blissful Plus Enterprises Limited.
+- [1] The letter "L" denotes "long position" (as defined under Part XV of the SFO) of the relevant person/entity in such Shares. - (2) The percentage is calculated based on the total number of Shares in issue as at 31 December 2020. - (3) CMB Wing Lung (Trustee) Limited (as trustee of the Chen's Family Trust) holds the entire issued share capital of XL Holding, through Antopex Limited (as nominee for CMB Wing Lung (Trustee) Limited) and Blissful Plus Enterprises Limited.
 Blissful Plus Enterprises Limited in turn holds the entire issued share capital of XL Holding.
 The Chen's Family Trust is a discretionary trust established by Mr. Chen Xiaoliang (as settlor) and its discretionary objects are Mr. Chen Xiaoliang and his family members.
-Accordingly, each of Mr. Chen Xiaoliang, CMB Wing Lung (Trustee) Limited, Antopex Limited and Blissful Plus Enterprises Limited is deemed to be interested in the 454,552,000 Shares held by XL Holding. - (4) Kewei Holding Limited is a company incorporated in the BVI and owned by certain employees of the Group.
-Among other shareholders, it was owned as to (i) 38.9% by Mr. Chen Xiaoliang, the chairman of the Board, the chief executive officer of the Company and an executive Director, (iii) 7.9% by Mr. Zhu Jiangbo, an executive Director, (iii) 2.8% by Ms. Chen Ting, an executive Director; and (iv) 1.7% by Mr. Cheng Peng, an executive Director.
-Mr. Chen Xiaoliang is the sole Director of Kewei Holding Limited as at 31 December 2019.

-- (5) Rising Union Limited, a limited liability company incorporated in the BVI, is owned as to (i) 93% by Orchid Asia VII, L.P. ("OA7"), and (ii) 7% by Orchid Asia VII Co-Investment, Limited ("OA-Co"), both of which are controlled by Areo Holdings Limited.
+Accordingly, each of Mr. Chen Xiaoliang, CMB Wing Lung (Trustee) Limited, Antopex Limited and Blissful Plus Enterprises Limited is deemed to be interested in the 454,552,000 Shares held by XL Holding. - Rising Union Limited, a limited liability company incorporated in the BVI, is owned as to [i] 93% by Orchid Asia VII, L.P. ("OA7"), and (ii) 7% by Orchid Asia VII Co-Investment, Limited ("OA-Co"), both of which are controlled by Areo Holdings Limited.
 OA7 is principally engaged in equity investments in private companies, and OA-Co is an entity incorporated to invest alongside with OA7.
 According to the disclosure of interests notice filed by Areo Holdings Limited dated 20 September 2019, Areo Holdings Limited controls Rising Union Limited through its controlled corporations, namely OAVII Holdings, L.P., Orchid Asia VII GP, Limited, Orchid Asia V Group Management, Limited and Orchid Asia V Group, Limited.
 Mr. Gabriel Li is the sole Director of Rising Union Limited and is deemed to be interested in the 133,000,000 Shares held by Rising Union Limited.
 Ms. Lam Lai Ming is the spouse of Mr. Gabriel Li.
-Accordingly, each of OA7, OAVII Holdings, L.P., Orchid Asia VII GP, Limited, Orchid Asia V Group, Limited, Areo Holdings Limited, Mr. Gabriel Li and Ms. Lam Lai Ming is deemed to be interested in the 133,000,000 Shares held by Rising Union Limited. - (6) TPG Growth IV SF Pte.
-Ltd. is a limited liability company incorporated in the Republic of Singapore.
-TPG Growth IV SF Pte.
-Ltd. is an affiliate of TPG Growth.
-TPG Growth IV SF Pte.
-Ltd. is indirectly wholly-owned by TPG Growth IV Advisors, Inc. through TPG Growth IV Finance, L.P.
-Each of Mr. David Bonderman and Mr. James George Coulter has 50% control of TPG Growth IV Advisors, Inc.. - (7) Xinran Group Holding Limited, a company incorporated in the BVI, is wholly-owned by Mr. Liu.
+Accordingly, each of OA7, OAVII Holdings, L.P., Orchid Asia VII GP, Limited, Orchid Asia V Group Management, Limited, Orchid Asia V Group, Limited, Areo Holdings Limited, Mr. Gabriel Li and Ms. Lam Lai Ming is deemed to be interested in the 126,230,00 Shares held by Rising Union Limited. - (5) Xinran Group Holding Limited, a company incorporated in the BVI, is wholly-owned by Mr. Liu.
 Therefore, Mr. Liu is deemed to be interested in the 73,055,700 Shares held by Xinran Group Holding Limited.

-Save as disclosed above, as at 31 December 2019, the Directors were not aware of any persons (who were not Directors or chief executive of the Company) who had an interest or short position in the Shares or underlying shares of the Company as recorded in the register required to be kept under section 336 of the SFO.
+Save as disclosed above, as at 31 December 2020, the Directors were not aware of any persons (who were not Directors or chief executives of the Company) who had an interest or short position in the Shares or underlying shares of the Company as recorded in the register required to be kept under section 336 of the SFO.